 Remaining true to his philosophy that life is a compromise, the 6-year Marine chose to endure the physical hardship of his three-story Peaks Island house over the convenience of living somewhere else.
 'Not even the Good Lord could convince me to leave,' Brad said, referring to his beloved house that his son Harvey built.

-Apparently the Good Lord agreed, sending in His place a few angels to do the job on July 6th.
+Apparently the Good Lord agreed, sending in His place a few angels to do the job.

-Brad is survived by his wife, Rita, his brother Perry Edward Hall Smith; his five sons, Grosvenor, Kevin, Harvey, Adam, and Jaime, and five grandchildren; six nieces, Paula, Pamela, Margo, Nancy, Betsy, and Kari, and their 21 children, and grandchildren.
+At the time of his death, Brad was survived by his wife, Rita, his brother Perry Edward Hall Smith; his five sons, Grosvenor, Kevin, Harvey, Adam, and Jaime, and five grandchildren; six nieces, Paula, Pamela, Margo, Nancy, Betsy, and Kari, and their 21 children, and grandchildren.

 Interment at Mount Hope Cemetery, in Bangor.